Aiven-Open/klaw-docs/docs/HowTo/topics/Claim-a-topic.md

-# Claim a Topic
+# Claim a topic

-A Topic, over its life cycle, can exist for a long time, and in that time, it is possible that teams will change and their priorities and missions will change.
+A topic, over its life cycle, can exist for a long time, and in that time, it is possible that teams will change and their priorities and missions will change.
 To facilitate this, Klaw provides the ability for a team to **Claim** a topic.
 This allows another team to take ownership